browserengineering/book/book/animations.md

 [^gpu-texture]: Recall from [Chapter 11](visual-effects.md) that there can be surfaces that draw into other surfaces, forming a tree.
-Skia internally does this based on various triggers such as blend modes.
+Skia internally does this sometimes, based on various triggers such as blend modes.

 The time to run GPU raster is then the roughly sum of the time for these four steps.[^optimize] Usually, the *execute* step is very fast, and total time is